swiftlang/swift/docs/Inplace.rst

    tmp.to_access = tmp.to_access.upper()

 Furthermore, ``x = x.upper()`` causes an allocation/deallocation pair
-and data copying that
-a. can be avoided with a mutating interface
-b. are unlikely to be optimized away by even a clever compiler
+and data copying that can be avoided with a mutating interface and are are unlikely to be optimized away by even a clever compiler.

 ..
 Admonition:: It's not just about ``String``\ s